 This is the seventh year with Gardener Cary George in charge of the Garden.

-During the Winter gardener Cary George placed Wood Duck Houses of a new design in Roberts Bird Sanctuary (6) and along Bassett Creek (8) in Wirth Park.
+During the winter Cary George placed six Wood Duck Houses of a new design in Roberts Bird Sanctuary and eight along Bassett Creek in Wirth Park.
 The new design allows the bottom to be removed for cleaning and left off over winter so squirrels don’t move in, and then replaced in spring before the ducks arrive.

 Martha Hellander’s biography of Eloise Butler, The Wild Gardener was nominated for a Minnesota Book Award - and won.
 On Mother’s Day, May 9th, Martha was in the Garden from Noon to 4 PM for a book signing.